Nintails-TF/tabula-rasa/tabula-rasa/01_Professional/Open University/TM353 - IT systems planning for success/Block 1/Part 1 - Successful IT Systems.md

 Often when consulting a problem, you'll have to consider factors that haven't been directly implied by a client or problem statement.
 In this way, you can come up with new insights when building systems diagrams.
 ### Building Systems Maps:

-The conventions of a system diagram can be seen within [[Conventions/System-Influence Diagrams|System Diagram Conventions]].
+The conventions of a system diagram can be seen within [[Conventions/System Diagrams|System Diagram Conventions]].

 ***
 ## Influence Diagrams:

-Systems diagrams/maps are useful, but they only show components, not how they would interact.
-Influence diagrams as the same as systems maps, but have arrows showing flow between components.
+Systems diagrams/maps are useful, but they only show components, not how they would interact. [[Conventions/Influence Diagrams|Influence Diagrams]] are similar to systems maps, but have arrows showing flow between components.

 The key conventions are:
 - Do not use double headed arrows, use two separate arrows to denote flow in both directions.